Codemos-Inc/Codemos-Modern/README.md

 <br/>

 > **NOTE:** Codemos Modern uses both **Semantic Highlighting** and **Syntax Highlighting**.
 Semantic Highlighting is a new version of token coloring with more capabilities and simplified tokenizing but not yet widely adopted by language extensions.
 See [Semantic Highlighting](https://code.visualstudio.com/api/language-extensions/semantic-highlight-guide) and [Syntax Highlighting](https://code.visualstudio.com/api/language-extensions/syntax-highlight-guide) for more information.
 We strongly recommend you to use a language extension that supports Semantic Highlighting.
 We are planning to add support for more languages in the future.
-Please [contribute](#rdme-contrib) if you want to help us.
+[Contribute](#rdme-contrib) if you want to help us.

 <br/>